antvis/Graphin/packages/graphin-site/docs/manual/contributing.en.md

 icon: none
 ---

-> This guide is referenced from[Ant Design](https://ant.design/docs/react/contributing-cn)
+> This guide is referenced from [Ant Design](https://ant.design/docs/react/contributing-cn)

 The following is a set of guidelines for contributing to Graphin.
 Please spend several minutes reading these guidelines before you create an issue or pull request.